Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 These results have led \cite{miller2014inconsistency} to analytically prove that the posterior distribution on the number of clusters does not concentrate on any finite value as the sample size $n$ increases:

 with probability one.
 This holds for a large class of models, including DP and PY processes with components from a broad range of distribution families.
 Suppose $\rho_n^k$ is a partition with $k$ components, and define $\rho_n^{k'}$ as a partition with $k' = k+1$ components.
 Then $\rho^{k'}_n$ can be generated by splitting one element in $\rho_k$ to be in its own cluster (a singleton).
-The reason behind these results lies in the fact that the likelihood for a model with $k$ clusters, $f(y_1, \ldots, y_n | (S_1, \ldots, S_k))$, is of the same order as the likelihood with $k' = k+1$ clusters (where one observation is removed from an existing cluster to create a singleton), $f(y_1, \ldots, y_n | (S_1, \ldots, S_{k'}))$.
+The reason behind these results lies in the fact that the likelihood for a model with $k$ clusters, $f(y_1, \ldots, y_n | (S_1, \ldots, S_k))$, is of the same order as the likelihood for a model with $k' = k+1$ clusters (where one observation is removed from an existing cluster to create a singleton), $f(y_1, \ldots, y_n | (S_1, \ldots, S_{k'}))$.
 However, the induced prior distribution on the partition provided by a PY process tends to favor models with additional clusters.
-Therefore, a PY mixture model tends to give preference to models with small clusters.
+Therefore, a PY mixture model tends to give preference to models with small clusters. \cite{alamichel2022bayesian} extend these inconsistency results to other Bayesian nonparametric priors, such as Gibbs-type processes and their finite-dimensional representations, including the Dirichlet multinomial process and the Pitman–Yor and normalized generalized gamma multinomial processes.
+One can see this problem as a misspecified model where a model with a finite number of clusters is represented by a model with an infinite number of components.

+An alternative solution is to use a post-processing algorithm. \cite{guha2021posterior} propose a post-processing Merge-Truncate-Merge (MTM) algorithm that enables consistent inference of the number of clusters in mixture models, specifically focusing on DP mixtures. \cite{alamichel2022bayesian} extend this MTM approach to PY process mixtures and overfitted mixtures.
+When the Wasserstein convergence rate of the mixing measure is known, the MTM algorithm provides a consistent estimate of the number of components.
+However, \cite{alamichel2022bayesian} suggest that challenges still exist when estimating a finite number of components using Gibbs-type process mixture models, as these models inherently assume an infinite number of components or a number of clusters that grows with the sample size.